Kitakyushu Fukuoka, Japan Travel Guide

 Some local cooking classes on Japanese home cooking are available, often run by individuals or small businesses.

-Tours focusing on Tanga Market or specific local dishes may be available through private guides.
+Tours focusing on Tanga Marketplace or specific local dishes may be available through private guides.

 Less common within Kitakyushu city itself.
-Opportunities for farm visits exist in the nearby rural areas of Fukuoka prefecture.
+Opportunities for farm visits are present in the nearby rural areas of Fukuoka prefecture.

-Tanga Market has a genuine glimpse into local life and food culture, with many small eateries.
+Tanga Market has a genuine glimpse into local life and food culture, having lots of small eateries.

 AN ideal place to discover new flavors.